Iznoanygod/Iznoanygod.github.io/index.md

 ## About Me

-* Senior and rising graduate student at Rutgers University New Brunswick
+* Senior and incoming graduate student at Rutgers University New Brunswick
 * Major in Electrical & Computer Engineering, Computer Science
 * Minor in Mathematics